 Although you can still successfully make a car insurance claim without a police report it is likely that your claim will take longer to process.
 Many insurance companies will want to scrutinize a claim that lacks the trustworthy information provided in a police report, which can result in delays.
 Car insurance claims without a police report may also result in reduced settlement offers, since the insurer will know that no police report or police officer's testimony will be available to you at a trial.

 However, as previously outlined, the careful collection and presentation of information relating to your accident can reduce or remove many of the issues that arise when a car insurance claim is made without a police report.
+Furthermore, the involvement of an attorney can help to ensure that the evidence you have gathered is thoroughly presented to the insurance company.

 Get a Free Case Review